 The judiciary exam or the PCS (J)-Provincial Civil Service-Judicial Examination is the entry-level exam for law graduates to become appointed as members of the subordinate judiciary.
 The members are appointed by the state government under the supervision of the respective high court based on the Judiciary exam.
 For those with an inclination towards public service and/or the trappings of state authority, the judiciary can be a worthwhile option.
 Not only is it a way to remain closely connected with the law throughout your professional life, but also one that offers the satisfaction of working for the good of society.

 Every High Court has under its supervision the members of the subordinate judiciary of the state(s) over which this High Court has jurisdiction.
 Members of the subordinate judiciary (popularly known as the judicial service or the PCS (J)-Provincial Civil Service-Judicial) occupy the offices of the presiding officers of various courts right up to the post of District Judge.

-There are several attractive features of these judicial services including handsome perks and privileges which include among others- rent-free accommodation, fuel allowances, subsidised electricity and water supplies, telephone allowances, and bursaries for children's education.
+There are several attractive features of these judicial services including handsome perks and privileges which include among others: rent-free accommodation, fuel allowances, subsidized electricity and water supplies, telephone allowances, and bursaries for children's education.
 These are significantly better than those of civil service officers.
 Add to this the increased remuneration structures of the 6th Pay Commission and you've got a highly rewarding job on your hands and the best part is yet to come.
 Unlike administrators or police officers, judicial officers almost always have postings in district headquarters so they never have to serve in remote areas.
 This allows them to have a reasonably enjoyable lifestyle too.

-The judicial services have two entry levels.
+The judicial services offer entry at two levels:

-The Judicial services exam is divided into three stages.
+The Judicial Services exam is divided into three stages:

-The exam comprises objective type questions.
+The exam comprises objective-type questions.
 It only serves the purpose of screening candidates before they appear for mains.
 The marks secured by a candidate in this section are not considered for the final selection.
 Category-wise minimum qualifying Percentage:

 The section of the exam is subjective.
-It mainly comprises of 3-4 papers.
+It mainly comprises 3-4 papers.
 The marks scored in this section are considered for the final selection.

 This is the final stage of the selection procedure.
 At this stage, candidates are assessed based on their general interest, intelligence, personality, etc.